FINISH THE DRAFT

 Not just wrote 10,000 hopeful words and stopped.

-What if this time… you finished?
+What if this time… you actually finished?

 What if 90 days from now you weren’t saying, “I’m working on a book,” but “I finished my draft”?

 Imagine the quiet shift that would create.
 The relief.
-The pride.
-The proof.
-Not for validation.
-For you.

 and actually complete it?